correspSearch/CMIF-Creator/README.md

 # CMIF Creator - Creating a digital index of letters.
-v2.1.3
+v2.1.4

 With the CMIF Creator you can create a digital index of letters in the "Correspondence Metadata Interchange Format" (CMIF) of your printed scholarly edition.
-You have the possibility to start a new CMIF file or edit an existing CMIF file on your computer.

 ## Copyright

-Developed by
-Jonas Müller-Laackman
+Developed by Jonas Müller-Laackman
-jonas.mueller-laackman@bbaw.de

-for the purpose of the DFG project
-`correspSearch - Briefeditionen vernetzen` at Berlin-Brandenburg Academy of Sciences and Humanities (BBAW).
+for the purpose of the project [correspSearch - Connect scholarly editions of letters](https://correspsearch.net/en/home.html) at Berlin-Brandenburg Academy of Sciences and Humanities (BBAW), funded by the Deutsche Forschungsgemeinschaft (DFG).

-Copyright (C) 2020 Berlin-Brandenburg Academy of Sciences and Humanities.
+If you use this software, please cite it using the metadata in the CFF file.

 ## License

-Copyright (C) 2020 Berlin-Brandenburg Academy of Sciences and Humanities.
+Copyright (C) 2018-2022 Berlin-Brandenburg Academy of Sciences and Humanities.

-csLink is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+CMIF Creator is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-csLink is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+CMIF Creator is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.